Suncor boosts buybacks, cuts outlook for Syncrude

 Suncor Energy Inc. plans to buy back up to $2-billion worth of shares and said it would repay some debt ahead of schedule after selling assets to shore up finances bruised by falling oil prices.

-The Calgary-based oil sands producer said late Wednesday it would repurchase the shares over the next year starting May 2.
+The Calgary-based oil sands producer said late on Wednesday it would repurchase the shares over the next year starting on May 2.
 The company also said it redeemed $1.25-billion (U.S.) of senior unsecured notes that were originally due in 2018.

 The financial moves reflect growing confidence in the company’s cash flow as it prepares to crank up production from its massive Fort Hills oil sands mine, and from its Hebron joint venture offshore Newfoundland and Labrador, later this year.